kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 	- Battle was 2 days ago, I told him we're adventurers looking for something in the area, mercenaries, not allied with anyone.
 	- He's part of the Liberation League fighting against the tyranny of the empire, small shock troop group.
 	- He tried to get Valindra to carry his bag, Rem grabbed it and gave it back to him, we told him she was our equal.
+	- 18-19.
 - We headed southeast
 	- A bird with antlers was watching us.
 Rhinos nearby.
 A giant featherless horse bird thingy.
 Talon Beast and Peryton.
+I directed Valindra how to butcher it and we carved up the carcass of the Talon Beast, carrying it over Annica.